Atorami/employee_app/README.md

 ![React](https://img.shields.io/badge/React-61DAFB.svg?style=flat&logo=react&logoColor=white)
 ![css](https://img.shields.io/badge/CSS3-1572B6.svg?style=flat&logo=css3&logoColor=white)

+### Update Info:

+Project has undergone significant updates.
+The project now leverages Redux Toolkit and RTK Query for efficient state management and API integration.
+Additionally, the functionality for employee search and addition has been revamped, incorporating slices and transitioning from class components to functional components.

 ### Description:

 The Simple React Employee Management System is a straightforward web application designed as a basic CRUD (Create, Read, Update, Delete) system.
 The primary functionality revolves around managing a list of employees, allowing users to perform essential actions such as adding, removing, updating, and filtering employee records.